ValentinoAbate/Pokemon-Randomizer/readme.md

 3rd number: minor update (this number will increment when a minor update happens)

-4th number: patch        (this number will increment when a fix has been made to the code that WILL NOT change the randomizer's output except to fix a feature that wasn't working properly)
+4th number: patch (optional)(this number will increment when a fix has been made to the code that WILL NOT change the randomizer's output except to fix a feature that wasn't working properly)

 ### Notes